 In a Social Security disability hearing, an administrative law judge determines whether an applicant is qualified to receive disability benefits.
 Although the decision of the administrative law judge may be appealed, the judge’s factual findings will be accorded deference in future appeals.
-This means that the factual record in a disability hearing is extremely important.
+This means that the factual record of what happens at a Social Security disability hearing is extremely important.

 However, a single applicant’s file may be a virtual encyclopedia of medical records, statements, work records, and other documents.
 Even if the judge has the ability to review every page, it may be difficult for them or anyone else to discern which pieces of evidence are the most important to a case.